dhrithikiran/EDITH_20/README.md

 4. Vivian Varghese

-Title: SuperPowerGlass, A Wearable Aid for people on the autistic spectrum Facial Expression Recognition using Deep Learning that improves Emotion Recognition, Mentalizing, and Social Skills for people on the Autistic Spectrum.
+Title: SuperPowerGlass, A Wearable Aid for people on the autistic spectrum

-A Wearable Social Interaction Aid with both audio and visual output that will
+Problem Statement: Facial Expression Recognition using Deep Learning that improves Emotion Recognition, Mentalizing, and Social Skills for people on the Autistic Spectrum and the Visually Blind.

-Problem Statement:
+A Wearable Social Interaction Aid with both audio and visual output that will help autistic people/ visually impaired people in improving Social Skills.